sonata-project/SonataAdminBundle/Resources/doc/reference/list_field_definition.rst

         }
     }

-As you can see, the filter fields are defined by overriding the ``filter_fields`` property and giving each definition an array of options.
+As you can see, the list fields are defined by overriding the ``list`` property and giving each definition an array of options.
 You can also customize each field further by overriding the ``configureListFields()`` method, which is blank in the parent class.

 Types available
 ---------------